 The HMCS Monmouth which has its name painted in black and flies a plain black flag has been training with the U.S. Navy and is enjoying the sights and sounds of Baltimore.

-When liberty call is sounded and the Sailors depart the ships like spectators leaving a ballpark in the bottom of the ninth.
+When liberty call is sounded, the Sailors depart the ships like Orioles fans leaving the ballpark in the bottom of the ninth.
 While the fleet is here on a mission for community relations and goodwill, the Sailors on liberty are on a simple mission to live up the city.

 Along with enjoying the sights and sounds of Charm City, the music, the seafood and of course the great bars along the inner harbor and Fells Point.